dialogic-godot/documentation/documentation/custom-portraits.md

 ## 1. Introduction

-Oftentimes you want something more complex than a simple image: an animated image (e.g. `AnimatedSprite`), a rigged and animated character, a character with a single body but many face  variations, or something else entirely.
+Oftentimes, you want something more complex than a simple image: an animated image (e.g., `AnimatedSprite`), a rigged and animated character, a character with a single body but many face  variations, or something entirely different.

 To achieve these, you will have to create a **custom portrait scene**.